ritvik06/Image-Processing-Library/README.md

-#A small Image processing Library
+# A Small Image processing Library

 Please refer to the pdf documentation for the detailed implementation and results.